-- Urban Canopy Planted 11,742 new street trees since 2005 and installed 57,752 square metres of landscaping throughout the city's streets since 2008 (see Section 10, Urban Canopy). - Floodplain management In NSW, local councils are responsible for managing flooding.
+Urban Canopy - Planted 11,742 new street trees since 2005 and installed 57,752 square metres of landscaping throughout the city's streets since 2008 (see Section 10, Urban Canopy).

+Floodplain management - In NSW, local councils are responsible for managing flooding.
 The NSW Government Flood Prone Land Policy assists in determining if development on floodplains is appropriate and sustainable.
 The Floodplain Development Manual, developed by the NSW Government requires preparation of a Flood Study and a Floodplain Risk Management Study and development and implementation of a Floodplain Risk Management Plan.
-The City has completed all flood studies and floodplain risk management studies for all catchments located within the LGA.
+The City has completed flood studies and floodplain risk management studies for all catchments located within the LGA.
 Council approved the last of the studies on the 15 August 2016.
-A flood implementation plan is currently being prepared to set future floodplain management works for each catchment (see project update below). - Stormwater management The City has made significant investments in stormwater management infrastructure to mitigate local flooding (see the Green Square stormwater project update).
+A flood implementation plan has been prepared to setting future floodplain management works for each catchment (see project update in the next page).

+Stormwater management - The City has made significant investments in stormwater management infrastructure to mitigate local flooding and improve stormwater water quality for receiving waterbodies (see project update in the next page).